cblab/vuela/readme.md

 use **php artisan queue:work redis** or **supervisor** (apt-get install ) to create redis worker queues for elasticsearch:

-to install supervisor use: 'apt-get install supervisor' on ubunut
+to install supervisor use: 'apt-get install supervisor' on ubuntu

 ---
 [program:laravel-worker]